Entanglement and quantum tomography with top quarks at the LHC

 We stress the non-trivial character of the entanglement detection since it can only be performed in a reduced region of phase space close to threshold, which requires the implementation of restrictions in the mass spectrum for the observation.
-Indeed, a recent measurement by the CMS collaboration \cite{Sirunyan:2019lnl} was not able to show entanglement due to the absence of such restrictions.
+Indeed, a recent measurement by the CMS collaboration~\cite{Sirunyan:2019lnl} was not able to show entanglement due to the absence of such restrictions.

-Moreover, we provide a simple experimental scheme for the quantum tomography of the $t\bar{t}$ pair, based on well-established techniques \cite{Sirunyan:2019lnl} that allow to measure the spin correlations and polarizations of the $t\bar{t}$ pair from the cross-section of the leptons arising from their dileptonic decay.
-Specifically, we propose to perform the same type of measurement but using the fixed beam basis instead of the usual helicity basis for the spin characterization, also implementing an upper cut in the mass spectrum.
+Moreover, we provide a simple experimental scheme for the quantum tomography of the $t\bar{t}$ pair, based on well-established techniques~\cite{Sirunyan:2019lnl} that allow to measure the spin correlations and polarizations of the $t\bar{t}$ pair from the cross section of the leptons arising from their dileptonic decay.
+Specifically, we propose to perform the same type of measurement but with an upper cut in the mass spectrum, and using the fixed beam basis instead of the usual helicity basis for the spin characterization, since the reconstruction of the quantum state requires the use of a spin orthonormal basis that does not change its orientation in each individual event.
 Under the realistic physical assumption of symmetry around the beam axis, our quantum tomography protocol requires the measurement of solely $4$ parameters: the transverse and longitudinal spin correlations between the $t\bar{t}$ pair, and their longitudinal spin polarizations along the beam axis.